Travel & FAQs

 The Mt.
-Hood Academy has tuning benches.
+Hood Academy and Mazama Lodge have tuning benches.
 Please bring your tuning equipment.
 Also, our coaches are available to help tune skis if you are new to it.
 We also have a tuning class the second night of camp to help you learn to tune your own skis.

 I just started ski racing, am I ready for your ski racing camp?

 Usually, we require at least a year of ski racing experience to handle Mt.
 Hood’s terrain.
 You can email email@example.com to inquire about your ability and/or send video of your skiing to us!

 How much extra spending money should my daughter bring?